prjctgeek/foodie/content/sousvide.md

 #### Good

-- Pork loin: 56c for 1 hour and pan sear medallions for 2 min a side to get the texture right
+- Pork loin: 56c for 1 hour and pan sear medallions for 2 minutes a side to get the texture right
-- Steak: 55C with a 2 min sear per side when ready to eat.
+- Steak: 55C with a 2 minutes sear per side when ready to eat.
 For those wanting well-done, consider slicing up the steak a bit.
-- Hollandaise: butter and egg yoke at 65C for 20min, then blend
+- Hollandaise: butter and egg yoke at 65C for 20minutes, then blend
 - Pasteurized eggs: 56C for 30 minutes.
 Safe to eat raw cookie dough is the best.
 - [Hamburgers](recipes/hamburgers): 55C for one hour
 - Chicken breasts/thighs: 55C gets you close enough, with a couple minutes of pan time for the right texture
-- Mash potatoes: 90c for 2hours (not worth it, IMO)
+- Mash potatoes: 90c for 2hours (not worth it, in my opinion)
-- Blanched Peaches: 80c for 2min.
+- Blanched Peaches: 80c for 2minutes.
 This is to loosen the skins for canning.
-- Corn: 82C for 30 min.
+- Corn: 82C for 30 minutes.
 This was surprisingly good

 #### The NOPE list

 - Don't sous vide fish.
-It's like microwaving it.
+It's like micro-waving it.
 Just don't.
 - Lamb leg: 54C for 24 hours - do not repeat, tough, needs fat melting heat
 - Pork Belly/Bacon: NO. this meat needs fat rendering heat
 - Turkey: 63.5 for 24 hours.
 Not worth it, Smoke/roasting/deep fry still better.